ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 A resident senior citizen is not liable to pay advance tax if they do not have income chargeable under the head profits and gains of business or profession.

 So if a senior citizen only has pension, interest, rent, or capital gains, this relief may apply.
 If you want to understand how gains from assets are taxed separately, read our guide on capital gains tax in India.
-But if business or professional income exists, this relief may not.
+If business or professional income also exists, this relief does not apply.

 There is one more compliance relief that is useful for a narrow group of very senior taxpayers.